watson-developer-cloud/salesforce-sdk/README.md

 ### Getting credentials
 To find out which authentication to use, view the service credentials.
 You find the service credentials for authentication the same way for all Watson services:

-1. Go to the IBM Cloud [Dashboard](https://console.bluemix.net/dashboard/apps?category=ai) page.
+1. Go to the IBM Cloud [Dashboard](https://cloud.ibm.com) page.
-1. Either click an existing Watson service instance or click [**Create resource > AI**](https://console.bluemix.net/catalog/?category=ai) and create a service instance.
+1. Either click an existing Watson service instance in your [resource list](https://cloud.ibm.com/resources) or click [**Create resource > AI**](https://cloud.ibm.com/catalog?category=ai) and create a service instance.
-1. Copy the credentials you need for authentication.
-Click **Show** if the credentials are masked.
+1. Click on the **Manage** item in the left nav bar of your service instance.

+On this page, you should be able to see your credentials for accessing your service instance.

 You'll also need a Salesforce account to run your Apex code.
 To get one, you can visit [this link](https://developer.salesforce.com/signup).